bagolol/cv_rocco_righi/README.md

 **Programming bootcamp graduate currently looking for a junior developer job.**

 I'm an experienced online marketer, who recently turned to coding.
 I enjoy developing efficient solutions to problems and learning about new technologies.
-Beside Javascript, Ruby and my mother tongue Italian, I understand (and speak) German and French.
+Beside JavaScript, Ruby and my mother tongue Italian, I understand (and speak) German and French.
 I enjoy working in teams and international environments.

 Skills